IBM/i-oic-better-together-data-ai-healthcare/README.md

 This is the source code of the IBM Developer article published [here](https://github.com/IBM/i-oic-better-together-data-ai-healthcare).

 Note that this is PoC quality code not meant to be deployed as-is in a production environment.
 The source code has not been containerized.
-The code has been tested in a Windows11 Thinkpad laptop with LENOVO 21FWS1J30B but it could be adapted to other platforms.
+The code has been tested in a Windows11 but it could be adapted to other platforms.

-There is a ckd_v3 folder consists custom tool configuration has python module for docling configuration to run crewai agents.

 ## Getting Started
 1.Clone the respository